Telangana Pradesh Congress Committee: List of Chief Ministers of Telangana from the Congress Party

+List of AICC Incharges

 History

-The first president is Ponnala Lakshmaiah, who was appointed on 11 March 2014, after the bifurcation of Andhra Pradesh.
-2 months after Lakshmaiah got appointed, the Congress suffered a disastrous defeat in the 2014 Andhra Pradesh Legislative Assembly elections, in which it got 0 out of the 175 seats in the Coastal Andhra and Rayalseema regions whereas in Telangana it managed to muster a measly 21 out of the 119 seats.
-The party lost almost 25pp of its vote in the united state, more than half of its vote in 2009.
+The first president of the state unit was Ponnala Lakshmaiah, who was appointed on 11 March 2014, after the bifurcation of Andhra Pradesh.
+Two months after Lakshmaiah got appointed, the Congress suffered a disastrous defeat in the 2014 Andhra Pradesh Legislative Assembly elections, in which it got 0 out of the 175 seats in the Coastal Andhra and Rayalseema regions whereas in Telangana it managed to muster a measly 21 out of the 119 seats.
+The party lost around two-thirds of its vote in the united state, compared to 2009.
 K. Chandrashekhar Rao (known popularly as KCR) of the Telangana Rashtra Samithi stormed to power, riding on a wave of support due to finally achieving Telangana's independence, after years of protests and hunger strikes.
-The Congress then got routed in the GHMC elections, getting only 2 seats in the 150-member civic body, a far cry from its combined tally of 95 in its coalition with the AIMIM earlier.
+The Congress then got routed in the GHMC elections, getting only 2 seats in the 150-member civic body, a far cry from its tally of 54 earlier.

-In the 2018 Telangana Legislative Assembly elections, the Congress forged an alliance with the Telangana Jana Samithi, the Telugu Desam Party, and the Communist Party of India.
-Once arch rivals, these parties came together with the common goal of unseating the TRS and KCR.
-This alliance was known as the "Maha Kootami" or Grand Alliance.
+In the 2018 Telangana Legislative Assembly elections, Congress forged an alliance with the Telangana Jana Samithi, the Telugu Desam Party, and the Communist Party of India.
+Once arch-rivals, these parties came together with the common goal of unseating the TRS and KCR.
+This alliance was known as the "Praja Kutami" or People's Alliance.
 The alliance won only 21 seats in the elections out of which the Congress got 19.
 The alliance in total got about 33% of the vote.
 The TRS was able to increase its majority from 63 to 88 seats.

-In the 2020 Greater Hyderabad Municipal Corporation elections, the Congress only got 2 seats, following which the state president N. Uttam Kumar Reddy resigned from his position as TPCC president, although still continued as its president until the party found a new president for the state unit.
+In the 2020 Greater Hyderabad Municipal Corporation elections, the Congress only got 2 seats, following which state president N. Uttam Kumar Reddy resigned from his position as TPCC president, although continued as its president until the party found a new president for the state unit.
 This led to political stalwart Revanth Reddy being appointed as state party chief in 2021.

+In the 2023 Telangana Legislative Assembly election, the Congress won the state for the first time.
+It rode on a wave of anti-incumbency and rural dissatisfaction.
+PCC Chief Revanth Reddy was widely credited for the win.